MatheusCandidoo/MatheusCandidoo/README.md

 ### Hello, I'm Matheus Candido
-🎓 - I'm gratuating in Software Engineering at UTFPR-CP.
+🎓 - I'm gratuating in Software Engineering at UTFPR-CP and an intern at TCS Brazil.

 🚀 - My favorite topics about developing are Back-end, AI, Games and Cyber Security.
 Aside these topics I'm trying to improve my knowledge about development process (agile and others), front-end, documentation and outher topics.

-📗 - Currently I'm reading Clean Code (Robert C. Martin) and going back to the foundations about web development
+📗 - Currently I'm reading Do mil ao milhão: sem cortar ao cafezinho (Thiago Nigro) and going back to the foundations about web development

 ##